bio-guoda/preston-amazon/README.md

 # pre-processing data

 Now that we have a collection of datasets of known provenance, we use [Apache Spark](https://apache.spark.org) with a [idigbio-spark](https://github.com/bio-guoda/idigbio-spark), a Spark library, to transform the data for further analysis.
 Our example collection contains Darwin Core Archives.
 These archives are typically distributed using zip archives.
-To prepare these Darwin Core archives for processing, the following steps are taken:
+To prepare these Darwin Core archives for analysis, we take following steps pre-processing steps:

 1. unzip the Darwin Core archives and bzip2 the entries